Updated: 4 August 2020

 There is a ban on all overseas travel, with few exceptions.

 Discussions are currently being held for travel to and from New Zealand but no offical announcement has been made.
-This may well be anywhere between 2 weeks up to 2 months away.

 Any changes to the rules below assume adherence to safe distancing and hygiene practices throughout.